EileenFeng/Map_Location_Services_Android_Studio/BLOG.md

     }

 ```

+**GoogleMap**

-Your `MapsActivity` class also needs to implement the [`OnMapReadyCallback`](https://developers.google.com/android/reference/com/google/android/gms/maps/OnMapReadyCallback) interface and overrides the `abstract void	onMapReady(GoogleMap googleMap)` method.
-This method will be called once your map is ready.
-If you want to customize your `GoogleMap` instance when the app is launched, you can do this in the `onMapReady(GoogleMap googleMap)` function.
-Below shows the example code for setting up markers and map themes in `onMapReady(GoogleMap googleMap)`.
+As mentioned in the previous section, the `MapsActivity` class needs to implement the [`OnMapReadyCallback`](https://developers.google.com/android/reference/com/google/android/gms/maps/OnMapReadyCallback) interface and overrides the `abstract void	onMapReady(GoogleMap googleMap)` method.
+This method provides a way of tackling your `GoogleMap` object, and will be called once your map is ready.
+If you want to customize your `GoogleMap` instance when the app is launched, you can specify your customizations in this method.
+For instance, we can set up markers and map themes as below:

 ```java
 @Override